brycejech/Content-Security-Policy/docs/index.md

 'self'          | Refers to the current origin (excluding subdomains) 'unsafe-inline' | Allows inline JS and CSS 'unsafe-eval'   | Allows text to be evaluated as JS

+Note that inline JavaScript and CSS as well as the use of function calls such as eval are considered unsafe and prefixed accordingly.

 CSPs can include any of the following directives